influxdata/influxdb/CONTRIBUTING.md

 -----
 InfluxDB uses CircleCI for continuous integration testing.
 CircleCI executes [test.sh](https://github.com/influxdata/influxdb/blob/master-1.x/test.sh), so you may do the same on your local development environment before creating a pull request.

-The `test.sh` script executes a test suite with 5 variants (standard 64 bit, 64 bit with race detection, 32 bit, TSI, go version 1.13), each executes with a different arg, 0 through 4.
+The `test.sh` script executes a test suite with 3 variants (standard 64 bit, 64 bit with race detection, TSI), each executes with a different arg, 0 through 2.
 Unless you know differently, `./test.sh 0` is probably all you need.

 Distributions